I work with creative processes and the arts in all my work, using both verbal and non-verbal approaches.

 Since 2016 I have been offering an annual Trauma Awareness Training weekend at Terapia for the students of Module 4.

-I work from the first floor of COVO (COnnecting VOices), the "Arts & Therapy Practice", near Queen's Road Peckham where I see clients in 1:1 psychotherapy, I offer parent-child work and I supervise practitioners working with children, adolescents, and adults.
+I work from the first floor of COVO (COnnecting VOices), the "Arts & Therapy Sanctuary", near Queen's Road Peckham where I see clients in 1:1 psychotherapy, I offer parent-child work and I supervise practitioners working with children, adolescents, and adults.

 With the covid emergency, most of my work is online.
 Strict guidance is in place in the building for those who opt for face-to-face work currently, which gets assessed from the start and weekly before each session.
 I do not see more than one client per day face-to-face to minimise the risk of infection.